Clifford Laing

-Clifford Altamirano Laing, nicknamed La Agujita (the Little Needler), (born 20 September 1982) is a Honduran football midfielder or forward.
+Clifford Altamirano Laing, nicknamed La Agujita (the Little Needle), (born 20 September 1982) is a Honduran football midfielder or forward.

 Club career

 Laing started his career at Platense, showing a great performance.
 In 2004, Real España purchase him.
 He went on a trial for Danubio in Uruguay, but failed to stay.
 He had a short spell at C.D.
 Marathón, before going to Vida, Social Sol, Platense, and Villanueva.
 He last played for Honduras El Progreso in Liga de Ascenso.